Bar in Toronto, Canada

 The Drinks Program

 Cervecería translates literally as brewery or beer hall, but the name signals intention more than format.
-The leading cervecerías , whether in Barcelona or Mexico City , treat beer as a serious category alongside a tight spirits and cocktail list.
+The leading cervecerías, whether in Barcelona or Mexico City, treat beer as a serious category alongside a tight spirits and cocktail list.
 What distinguishes a bar with real drinks ambition from a gastropub with a long beer menu is the editorial quality of the selections: is there a point of view, or is it just volume?
 At Barrio, the framing suggests the former.
 For a date or a low-key celebration, that matters: you want a bar where the drinks give you something to talk about, not just something to hold.

-For special occasions, Barrio works leading as a pre-dinner stop or a casual late-evening option rather than a full-evening destination.
+For special occasions, Barrio works well as a pre-dinner stop or a casual late-evening option rather than a full-evening destination.
 The Leslieville location means you're close to strong dinner options along Queen East, which makes a drinks-first-then-dinner sequence easy to execute.

 Who Should Book